Chart Color Schemes

 Walkervale - Avenell Heights's median age exceeds the national pattern

-The median age in Walkervale - Avenell Heights is 42 years, close to Rest of Qld's average of 41 years but higher than the Australian median of 38 years.
-Compared to the Rest of Qld average, the 75-84 age cohort is over-represented at 8.7% locally, while the 45-54 age group is under-represented at 10.5%.
-Between the 2021 Census and now, the 25 to 34 age group has grown from 11.9% to 13.4%, while the 55 to 64 cohort has declined from 12.9% to 11.8%.
-By 2041, population forecasts indicate substantial demographic changes for Walkervale - Avenell Heights.
-The 25 to 34 age group is projected to expand by 433 people (29%), from 1,516 to 1,950.
+The median age in Walkervale - Avenell Heights is close to Rest of Qld's average of 41 years, both being well above Australia's median age of 38.
+Compared to the Rest of Qld average, the 75-84 age cohort is notably over-represented at 8.8% locally, while the 45-54 age group is under-represented at 10.2%.
+Between the 2021 Census and present, the 25 to 34 age group has grown from 11.9% to 14.0% of the population.
+Conversely, the 55 to 64 cohort has declined from 12.9% to 11.7%, and the 5 to 14 age group has dropped from 12.9% to 11.7%.
+Population forecasts for 2041 indicate substantial demographic changes in Walkervale - Avenell Heights, with the 25 to 34 age cohort projected to expand by 368 people (23%), from 1,581 to 1,950.
 Meanwhile, the 55 to 64 and 5 to 14 cohorts are expected to experience population declines.